 Having the right structure at the beginning of your business may protect you in case legal problems, such as an expensive lawsuit, crop up later.

 You can lessen your chances of getting in trouble with taxing authorities by providing them with clear, accurate documentation of all taxable business activity.
-If taxes are due quarterly (FUTA, FICA, etc.), pay quarterly and stay current.
+If taxes are due quarterly (FUTA, FICA, etc.), schedule them on your calendar and stay current.
 Falling behind on tax payments is an avoidable problem if you plan ahead and know your company’s tax liabilities.

 Also, consider purchasing an umbrella policy.
 An umbrella policy is relatively inexpensive because its coverage only kicks in when all other insurance policy limits are reached.
 Think of it as low-cost protection that can turn problems into inconveniences, while protecting your business and your company assets.

-- Contracts should be detailed, clear, reviewed by legal counsel, and adapted to protect all stakeholders.
+- Contracts should be detailed, clear, reviewed by legal counsel, and customized to help protect all stakeholders.

 - Payment milestones should be laid out clearly, and collections should be made promptly to maintain company cash flow and avoid “financing” a client’s project.